spxtr/spxtr.github.io/hoffstuff.md

 εs = np.linspace(-4, 4, 1001)
 ```

 Now iterate over all fields and energies, computing the trace of the product for each.
 This takes about 3 seconds on my laptop.
+Presumably in 1976 it took a bit longer.

 ```
 trs = np.empty((len(αs), len(εs)))